trelau/AFEM/docs/source/install.rst

     python setup.py install

-can be used to actually install the AFEM package into the Python root directory.
+can be used to actually install the AFEM package into the Python *site-packages* folder.

 Installation files can be cleaned by::